munajat-xbdlhfz/SSS-Discord-Bot/README.md

 ## Welcoming Page
 ![alt text](https://cdn.discordapp.com/attachments/784676159795232801/795774742476619847/Screenshot_61.png)

-If you want to change the welcoming text, go to commands, general_commands, welcome.js Change text on name and value inside the .addFields
+If you want to change the welcoming text, go to commands, general_commands, welcome.js, change text on name and value inside the .addFields

 ## Note about genshin daily and weekly claim
 Daily and weekly always reset on 3:00 AM (GMT +7).
 If you want to change the daily and weekly reset, go to functions folder, claim.js.